strblr/pegase/README.md

   </tbody>
 </table>

 ---

-### Dataflow
+### Semantic actions and dataflow

 Differentiating between faulty and correct inputs is generally only part of the job we expect from a parser.
 Another big part is to **run routines** and **generate data** as a side-effect.
-In this section, we'll talk *dataflow*, *semantic actions*, *parse children* and *captures*.
+In this section, we'll talk *semantic actions*, *dataflow*, *parse children* and *captures*.

 PEG parsers are top-down parsers, meaning the parsing expressions are recursively traversed (or *"called"*) in a depth-first manner, guided by a left-to-right input read.
 This traversal process can be represented as a tree, called syntax tree.
-In fact, a top-down parsing process can be thought of as an attempt to build such tree.
 Let's illustrate that with the following grammar:

 ```js
 const prefix = peg`